Vinesh Phogat: Injury and comeback (2016–2020)

-Later career (2021–2024)
+Later career (2021–present)

 Phogat defeated the 2017 World Champion Vanesa Kaladzinskaya of Belarus to win the gold medal at the Outstanding Ukrainian Wrestlers and Coaches Memorial tournament held in Kyiv in February 2021.
 She also won the gold medal at the 2021 Matteo Pellicone Ranking Series event to become the world number one in her weight category.
 In June 2021, she won the gold medal in the 53 kg category in the Poland Open wrestling tournament in Warsaw after defeating Ukraine's Khrystyna Bereza in the final.

 In August 2021, she headed to compete in the women's 53 kg event at the 2020 Summer Olympics as the world number one.
 Though she defeated Sofia Mattsson of Sweden in the first round, she was beaten by Belarusian Vanesa Kaladzinskaya in the quarterfinals.
 Soon after the Olympics, she was suspended by the Wrestling Federation of India (WFI) for indiscipline citing that she had refused to train with her Indian teammates at the Olympics Village and had not worn the official Indian kit at the Olympics.
 As WFI expressed its disapproval of private partners, she issued an apology on the matter.
 In November 2021, WFI prevented private NGOs from signing contracts with and training wrestlers without its approval, leading to Phogat losing her private contract with JSW Sports.

 In the women's 53 kg event at the 2022 Commonwealth Games held in Birmingham, she bagged the gold medal after she won all her bouts.
 In the 53 kg event at the 2022 World Wrestling Championships held in Belgrade, she won her second World Championship bronze medal.
 She lost her first round bout against Batkhuyagiin Khulan of Mongolia, but won three straight games in the repechage rounds to win the bronze.